ErfanMofidi/ecommerce-showcase/README.md

-this website is pure frontend
+this website is pure frontend.
-Here is the link to this website: https://erfanmofidi.github.io/ecommerce-showcase/
+Here is a link to see the website: https://erfanmofidi.github.io/ecommerce-showcase/